Recently searched

 The Internet of Things includes numerous devices.
 See below for some common examples of connected devices and what they are typically used for.

-• Access Point: An access point is a wireless networking device that acts as a portal for connecting devices to a local network
+• Access Point: An access point is a wireless networking device that facilitates connecting devices in a local area network

-• Device: A device is a piece of hardware or equipment programmed to perform one or more processing functions within a system
+• Device: A device is a piece of equipment or hardware programmed to perform at least one processing function in a system

-• Beacons: Small transmitters that connect to Bluetooth and Bluetooth Low Energy (BLE) enabled devices such as smartphones or tracked packages
+• Beacons: Small transmitters connected to Bluetooth or BLE-enabled devices like tracked packages or smartphones

-• Gateway: A "translating hub” that facilitates communication between two computers or devices allowing them to understand each other's data transfer and communication
+• Gateway: A "translating hub” that facilitates communication between devices, allowing them to exchange data and communicate with each other

 What is required for devices and machines to communicate intelligently with the internet?
 Below is a list of key technologies.

-• Actuator: A component responsible for moving or controlling a mechanism or system, such as opening a valve
+• Actuator: A device that moves or controls a mechanism or system; opening a valve, for example

-• Cyber-Physical Systems: Systems that integrate computing, networking, and physical processes with feedback loops where physical processes affect computations and vice versa
+• Cyber-Physical Systems: Systems that integrate networking, computing, and physical processes through feedback loops in which computations affect physical processes

-• Digital Twins: A virtual replica of physical devices, processes, people, places, systems, and devices that can be used for various purposes and integrates historical machine data into a digital model
+• Digital Twins: Virtual replicas of physical devices, systems, places, people, and processes that can be used for a variety of purposes and integrate historical machine data

-• Geofencing: The use of GPS technology or RFID to define a virtual geographical perimeter within which devices can operate
+• Geofencing: Using GPS technology or RFID to define a virtual geographical perimeter within which devices may operate

-• Geographic Information System (GIS): A system designed to acquire, handle, analyse, manage, and present spatial or geographical data
+• Geographic Information System (GIS): Used to acquire, handle, analyse, present, and manage geographical or spatial data

 • Global Positioning System (GPS): A technology that enables localisation services

-• Global Navigation Satellite System (GNSS): A satellite constellation providing signals from space that transmit positioning, navigation, and timing data to GNSS receivers
+• Global Navigation Satellite System (GNSS): A satellite constellation that transmits navigation, timing, and positioning data from space to GNSS receivers

-• Hardware-Assisted Virtualisation (HAV): The use of a computer’s physical components to support software that creates and manages virtual machines (VMs)
+• Hardware-Assisted Virtualisation (HAV): Using a computer's physical components to create and manage virtual machines (VMs)

-• Light Detection and Ranging (LIDAR): LIDAR is a remote sensing technology that uses laser pulses to collect measurements which can then be used to create 3D models and map objects and environments
+• Light Detection and Ranging (LIDAR): LIDAR is a type of remote sensing technology that collects measurements from laser pulses and uses them to map objects and create 3D models

-• Mechatronics: Combines electrical and mechanical engineering with computer science, and includes robotics, electronics, information technology, telecommunications, systems, control, and product engineering
+• Mechatronics: Combines mechanical and electrical engineering with computer science, and includes robotics, electronics, information technology, telecommunications, product engineering, control, and systems

-• RADAR: A detection system that uses radio waves to determine object range, angle, and speed
+• RADAR: A radio-wave-based detection system that determines object range, angle, and speed

-• Telematics: A method of tracking an asset using GPS and onboard diagnostics to log movements on a computerised map
+• Telematics: The use of GPS and onboard diagnostics to track assets and log their movements

 Hardware and Software